mkalioby/django-mfa2/README.md

 # django-mfa2
-A Django app that handles MFA, it supports TOTP, U2F, FIDO2 U2F (Web Authn), and Trusted Devices
+A Django app that handles MFA, it supports TOTP, U2F, FIDO2 U2F (Web Authn), Email Tokens , and Trusted Devices

 For FIDO2, both security keys and android-safetynet are supported.

 Trusted device is a mode for the user to add a device that doesn't support security keys like iOS and andriod without fingerprints or NFC.

-`*Note*: U2F and FIDO2 can only be served under secure context (https)`
+`**Note**: U2F and FIDO2 can only be served under secure context (https)`

 Depends on